chengyawlow/chengyawlow.github.io/_pages/about.md

   <li>
     <strong>Nov.
 03, 2023</strong>: Delivered a talk in the KAIST Urban X Seminar Series.<br>
-    Talk Title: <em>Cultivating Greener Cities: Unveiling the Power of Forest Biometrics in Urbanization</em>
+    Talk Title: Cultivating Greener Cities: Unveiling the Power of Forest Biometrics in Urbanization
   </li>

   <li>